plup2/cdts-sgdc-react-poc/cdts-sgdc-react/README.md

 function App() {

     // >>> This example only deals with "top" for brevety, other sections should also be handled as needed.
-    // >>> Depending on length, it would also be good practice to separate the creation of the "top" and other section objects in an other module. const { language, top, setTop } = useCdtsContext();
+    // >>> Depending on length, it would also be good practice to separate the creation of the "top" and other section objects in another module. const { language, top, setTop } = useCdtsContext();

     // Language Switching "effect" handler